 How to prepare your home for First Footing & Hogmanay?

-• Plan a menu that is simple to prepare and offers lots of variety.
+A new year's celebration that brings together close friends and family members is an excellent way to start the new year.
+If you're planning on hosting your first Hogmanay celebration, here's an expert's advice about how to make it a success:- Plan a menu that is simple to prepare and offers lots of variety.
 Choose straightforward recipes for the most important dishes, and make those ahead of time.
 If you're making gravy from scratch, find a convenient recipe and practice it ahead of time so that everything goes smoothly on your big day.
 Avoid complicated dishes if they mean being the host-with-the-most takes too much time.

-• Decide whether you'll serve dinner or party snacks, and what appetizers or drinks you'll have.
+- Decide whether you'll serve dinner or party snacks, and what appetizers or drinks you'll have.
 Be sure to include plenty of both.
 If you're serving dinner, make sure you have enough for seconds.
 It's also a good idea to serve soup or salad at the beginning of the meal to get everyone mingling and talking.

-• Keep it light and easy to eat while mingling.
+- Keep it light and easy to eat while mingling.
 You can't go wrong with finger foods like mini quiches, cheesy breads or even the traditional Scottish Haggis!

-• See if you can enlist the help of friends or family to do the shopping, cooking and other work.
+- See if you can enlist the help of friends or family to do the shopping, cooking and other work.
 Keeping this part out of your hands will help keep everything else under control.

-• Decide on the room where you'll have people gather after they've arrived, and made First Footing.
+- Decide on the room where you'll have people gather after they've arrived, and made First Footing.
 You can keep this room warm with a space heater if necessary.
 Make sure it's clean, bright, and welcoming with scented candles placed for beautiful lighting.
 Dinner candles are fantastic for this.
 If the room has a door to another area of the house, you might want to consider keeping it closed so that guests can concentrate on greeting each other.

-• Make plans for rounding up everything from napkins to Champagne glasses.
+- Make plans for rounding up everything from napkins to Champagne glasses.
 Decide whether you'll provide morning-after breakfast food.
 If so, do some research in advance on the kind of food that will give people a good start in the morning; something hot and hearty is best.
 You can also consider including assorted muffins, coffee cakes, scones with jam and cream.

 Be prepared for anything!
 Make sure someone is responsible for keeping track of everyone who comes into your house on New Year's Day.
 Most importantly, enjoy your First Footing and Hogmanay.
 For all your traditional Scottish gifts ready for First Footing, or if you are entertaining for Hogmanay, why not visit Shearer Candles, Glasgow website for your Scottish Candles or visit one of our candle stores in Glasgow.